Guide to STAR Measures

 Cut-Point Methodology and Statistical Analysis

-The STAR Rating system employs sophisticated statistical methods to ensure fair and meaningful performance comparisons across diverse plan populations and geographic markets.
-The cut points are recalculated each year based on performance during the measurement period.
-Many of the measure-level cut points increased from the 2024 STAR Ratings, meaning that, overall, contracts had to achieve higher performance on these measures to receive a high STAR Rating.²
+The Star Rating system employs sophisticated statistical methods to ensure equitable, reliable and meaningful performance comparisons across diverse plan populations and geographic markets.¹,² The cut points are recalculated each year based on performance during the measurement period.
+In 2025, many measure-level cut points rose from 2024 levels, requiring plans to achieve higher absolute scores to maintain or improve their ratings.²

 Hierarchical Clustering Process:

-4. Percentile Distribution: Assignment of STAR Ratings based on relative performance.¹
+4. Percentile Distribution: Assignment of Star Ratings based on relative performance percentiles¹

 Risk Adjustment Considerations

-Measures undergo case-mix adjustment for patient demographics, health status, and social risk factors to ensure equitable comparisons across different patient populations and geographic areas.1,7
+Measures undergo case-mix adjustment for patient demographics, health status, and social risk factors to ensure equitable comparisons across different patient populations and geographic areas.1,2

 Performance Benchmarking Standards